Racial Discrimination in the Workplace

-- failing to provide benefits, promotions, or opportunities, to an employee because of their race; and
+- Failing to provide benefits, promotions, or opportunities, to an employee because of their race

 Along the same lines, employment agencies cannot make decisions on referrals or work assignments based on an individual's race.
 Labor unions and representatives cannot refuse membership or expel individuals because of their race.